Saturday 20 June, 2026

 You Might Also Like

 The partnership represents a significant evolution.
-After years of the EU providing support to Ukraine (€104 billion+ to date) in the form of monetary aid, procurement, and funding for dual-use development to support reconstruction, this is the first time that it is putting money into a fast-track programme to back defence tech startups.
+After years of the EU providing a range of support to Ukraine (€104 billion+ to date) in the form of monetary aid, procurement, and funding for dual-use development to support reconstruction among other programmes, this is the first time that it is putting money into a fast-track programme to back defence tech startups.

-“This is the fastest funding possibility the EU has ever made available for the defence industry,” said Martin Jõesaar, program officer for the EU Defence Innovation Office in Kyiv.
+“This is the fastest funding possibility the EU has ever made available for the defence industry,” said Martin Jõesaar, program officer for the EU Defence Innovation Office in Kyiv, speaking to Resilience Media at Kyiv Defence Tech Week, where the news was unveiled.

 Why now?
 Ukraine’s wartime experience has shown that conventional EU defense investment channels are too slow for the pace of innovation required in contemporary conflict, Jõesaar said.
 (The same does not go for individual countries that have their own programmes for backing defence tech startups.)